 New Revised Standard Version–Catholic Edition (1990)

 The “Catholic Edition” NRSV-CE appears to contain the identical text as the standard “common” edition of the NRSV, only rearranged so that the Deuterocanonical books are placed within their canonical order (also: the books of the Apocrypha which are not in the Catholic canon are eliminated).
 Published in 1989, the original New Revised Standard Version (NRSV) is an “ecumenical” successor to and revision of the RSV, updating the text in light of advances in textual criticism and studies (such as the availability of much of the Dead Sea Scrolls, among others).
 It eliminates archaic pronouns, and introduces “gender-neutral language” on a scale that has made it something of a poster child for that movement.
-Excepting the inaccuracies and circumlocutions inevitably produced by the gender-policing, this is a largely formal equivalence translation that has managed to smooth out the English nicely.
+Excepting the inaccuracies and circumlocutions inevitably produced by subordinating accuracy to gender-sensitive conformism, this is a largely formal equivalence translation that has managed to smooth out the English nicely.